Vier ernste Gesänge: Recordings

 Kathleen Ferrier recorded Vier ernste Gesänge in 1947 with pianist Phyllis Spurr, and in 1950 with John Newmark.
 A reviewer commented in Gramophone:

 In a 1949 live broadcast from the Royal Albert Hall, she sang an orchestrated version in English with the BBC Symphony Orchestra, conducted by Malcolm Sargent.

 Hans Hotter recorded the songs in 1951 with pianist Gerald Moore, along with other songs by Brahms and the Bach cantata BWV 82:

 Dietrich Fischer-Dieskau recorded the songs several times, beginning in 1949 in his first recording with Deutsche Grammophon, accompanied by Hertha Klust.
-Anne Ozorio described it as "...another seminal moment in song history.
+Anne Ozorio described it as "another seminal moment in song history.
 The singer had barely turned 24 but already captured the profundity of Brahms’ meditation on death".
 He recorded them with Daniel Barenboim in March 1972 (449 633–2) and again with Jörg Demus.
 Christian Gerhaher and pianist Gerold Huber recorded the songs in 2002.

 Helen Traubel recorded the songs in 1949 with pianist Coenraad V. Bos.

 Teddy Tahu Rhodes recorded the Glanert orchestration on his album Serious Songs in 2011 with the Tasmanian Symphony Orchestra under Sebastian Lang-Lessing for ABC Classics.

+On his CD, "Encounter" (2020), Igor Levit performs Vier ernste Gesänge arranged for piano by Max Reger.